numfocus/gsoc/CONTRIBUTING-students.md

 **Blog**

-- keep a regular journal of your experience as a student and blog at least once every 2 weeks.
+- Keep a regular journal of your experience as a student and blog at least once every 2 weeks.

 ## Default Instructions